SpectraL519/cpp-gl/docs/algoithms.md

 > [!NOTE]
 > All types listed below are defined in the `gl::algorithm` namespace

+- `result_discriminator` - An enumeration type used to discriminate whether the algorithm should return a result value or not.
+  - **Members:**
+    - `ret` - Indicates that the algorithm returns a value.
-- `no_return` - A placeholder type to represent algorithms that do not return a value.
-It is primarily used in type traits to conditionally handle return types.
+    - `noret` - Indicates that the algorithm does not return a value.
+  - The `gl::algorithm` namespace [uses](https://en.cppreference.com/w/cpp/language/enum.html#using_enum_declaration) the `result_discriminator` enum, which allows for the usage of it's members directly from the `gl::algorithm` namespace, e.g. `gl::algorithm::noret`.

 - `empty_callback` - Represents an empty callback, used as a default value where no callback functionality is needed.

 - `vertex_callback`